 The total is made up of animals used in basic and applied research, and regulatory studies aimed at ensuring the safety of medicines and other products, routine production and education and training.

-Statistics were also released for animal use in France in 2017 (see also case study below).The most used animals in France in 2017 were mice, fish, and rats, which represented 83.6% of the total – dogs, cats, and monkeys made up 0.31% (see also Notes to Editors below).
+EU statistics were also released for animal use in France in 2017 which was 1,757,837 (see also case study below).The most used animals in France in 2017 were mice, fish, and rats, which represented 83.6% of the total – dogs, cats, and monkeys made up 0.31% (see also Notes to Editors below).

 Dogs can be used to test new drugs before clinical trials are conducted in humans, while monkeys are also used in drug testing and have played a significant role in research in AIDS and developing treatments for Parkinson’s disease.